 You can use a single color and reach out to so many people instead of splashing each color at your disposal.
 Find the colors that appeal to your brand knowing that it will not only affect readability but also accessibility then design your website best you can.
 You can also use three contrasting colors in the ratio of 60:30:10 to avoid making it extremely colorful.

 Psychologists have found out that taking part in coloring games not only improves your focus but also promotes creativity.
 Having completed your research on colors for marketing and realizing what great impact it will have on the response, you should always endeavor to do it, right?
+What is the best color for marketing business strategies?
 What color or set of colors best resonates with your brand?
 Share in the comment section below.